gab1618/gab1618/README.md

 #### ✨A few fun facts about me:

-* I code in Java, Golang, Typescript, Rust and a little bit of c, c++ and Elixir
+* I code in Java, Golang, Typescript, Rust, Python, C# and a little bit of c, c++ and Elixir
 * I made my own markup language(ytml)
 * I like to do both backend and front-end web development
 * I love to learn new things